-I think this impromptu adaptation was pretty good and I love the sweet and sour flavors from the pineapple.
+I think this impromptu adaptation was great and I love the sweet and sour flavors from the pineapple.
 A little bit of Red Boat fish sauce next time will give it quite an authentic taste.
 The recipe can be completely free of the top 8 allergens by substituting soy sauce and fish sauce with coconut aminos or other soy sauce alternatives.

 - 1 tablespoon olive oil

-- 2 garlic cloves, minced
+- 2 garlic cloves minced

-- ¼ cup chopped onions
+- 1/4 cup chopped onions

-- 1 cup chopped carrots (I used baby carrots to save time)
+- 1 cup chopped carrots I used baby carrots to save time

-- 5 broiled chicken thighs, chopped
+- 5 broiled chicken thighs (skinless, boneless) chopped

 - 2 cups chopped pineapple